RahulBadenkal/ide/README.md

 # IDE
 ### 🚀 [Live Demo](https://ide.rahulbadenkal.com)

-A real-time collaborative workspace featuring a whiteboard, code editor, and workspace sharing—all in one place!
+A real-time collaborative platform that combines a whiteboard, code editor and workspace sharing for seamless teamwork - all in one place!

 ## 🛠️ Major Releases
 ### v1.0 (In Progress)